BradleyMatera/dids/docs/index.md

-# Decentralized Identifiers (DIDs) Documentation
+# Brad's Personal DIDs Research Repository

-Welcome to the comprehensive documentation on Decentralized Identifiers (DIDs).
-This resource provides detailed information on DID concepts, methods, implementations, and applications to help developers, researchers, and organizations understand and leverage decentralized identity technologies.
+Welcome to this curated academic repository on Decentralized Identifiers (DIDs).
+This resource represents Bradley Matera's comprehensive research and analysis of DID concepts, methodologies, implementations, and applications.
+The content is designed for academic researchers, industry professionals, and advanced practitioners in the decentralized identity space.

+## Access Notice

+This scholarly collection is primarily maintained for academic purposes.
+Access to certain advanced implementation details and research findings may require appropriate academic credentials or invitation.
+Please ensure proper citation when referencing this work in academic publications.

 ## Table of Contents